 So you've got a great idea that you want to express in software-how do you go about creating a program?
-Programmers write software in a programming language.
-While each language has its strengths and weaknesses, most commercial software is written in C++ (pronounced "see plus plus") or C# (pronounced "see sharp").
+Programmers write software in a programming language26.
+While each language has its strengths and weaknesses, most commercial software is written in a variant of the C programming language such as C++ (pronounced "see plus plus"), C# (pronounced "see sharp"), or Objective C (popular for iOS app development).
 Visual Basic (from Microsoft) and Java (from Sun) are also among the more popular of the dozens of programming languages available.
 Web developers may favor specialty languages like Ruby and Python, while languages like SQL are used in databases.

-Most professional programmers use an integrated development environment (IDE) to write their code.
+Most professional programmers use an integrated development environment (IDE)27 to write their code.
 The IDE includes a text editor, a debugger for sleuthing out errors, and other useful programming tools.
 The most popular IDE for Windows is Visual Studio, while Apple offers the Xcode IDE.
 Most IDEs can support several different programming languages.
-The IDE will also compile a programmer's code, turning the higher-level lines of instructions that are readable by humans into lower-level instructions expressed as the patterns of ones and zeros that are readable by a computer's microprocessor.
+The IDE will also compile28 a programmer's code, turning the higher-level lines of instructions that are readable by humans into lower-level instructions expressed as the patterns of ones and zeros that are readable by a computer's microprocessor.